Booking Tool

 You can subscribe to the ChurchDesk calendar or a selection of events from your private calendar.
 Then you always have your private events and church events in the same calendar.
 A subscription is a one-way synchronisation, which continuously gets the latest events from ChurchDesk.Some readersAdd your private calendar to ChurchDesk

 You can add your private calendar to the ChurchDesk calendar, so you can check both calendars at once, when booking in the ChurchDesk calendar.
-Your own calendar will only be visible to you, no one else i the church will be able to see it.
-You have the option to mark your private calendar events as busy in the ChurchDesk calendar, so iSome readers
+Your own calendar is only visible to you, nobody else in the municipality can see it.
+The private calendar is only displayed in the desktop application, not in the mobile app.
+You have the optiSome readers